bpires/handbook/js/index.md

 They are very often used instead of "regular" functions, the one I described in the previous chapter.
 You'll find both forms used everywhere.

-Visually, they allows you to write functions with a shorter syntax, from:
+Visually, they allow you to write functions with a shorter syntax, from:

 ```js
 function getData() {